oronymzy/tips/docs/glossry.md

 **block** {: #blockdef }
 : count noun
-: A group of one or more [expressions](#expressiondef), [declarations](https://en.wikipedia.org/wiki/Declaration_(computer_programming)), [statements](#statementdef) or other units of code that are related in such a way as to comprise a whole.
+: A group of one or more [expressions](#expressiondef), [declarations](#declarationdef), [statements](#statementdef) or other units of code that are related in such a way as to comprise a whole.
 A programming language that permits the creation of blocks, including blocks nested within other blocks, is called a **block-structured programming language**.
 Blocks are fundamental to [structured programming](https://en.wikipedia.org/wiki/Structured_programming), where [control structures](https://en.wikipedia.org/wiki/Control_structure) are formed from blocks.
 The function of blocks in programming is to enable groups of statements to be treated as if they were one statement, and to narrow the [lexical scope](https://en.wikipedia.org/wiki/Lexical_scope) of objects such as variables and [subroutines](#subroutinedef) declared in a block so that they do not conflict with those having the same name used elsewhere.
 In a block-structured programming language, the objects named in outer blocks are visible inside inner blocks, unless they are [masked](https://en.wikipedia.org/wiki/Name_masking) by an object declared with the same name.[^blockdef-note1]
 : In [C++](https://en.wikipedia.org/wiki/C++), blocks are delimited by **curly brackets** (`{` ... `}`).